 Crucially, Crimean Cannabis is not truly wild.
 This is evident in its structured morphology such as prominent apical crowns and ordered branching.

-Pollen evidence suggests that Cannabis cultivation was introduced to Crimea during the late-Bronze to early Iron Age from Central Asia.
+Evidence suggests that Cannabis cultivation was introduced to Crimea during the late-Bronze to early Iron Age from Central Asia.
 The people most likely responsible for this were the semi-nomadic tribes known as the Scythians.
-Around 450 BCE, the Greek traveller and scholar Herodotus travelled to the coastal settlement of Olbia, nearby Crimea.
-He recorded how the Scythians cultivated Cannabis, wove it into fine textiles, and smoked it at wild funeral rituals.
-Ruderal southern Crimean populations are likely descended from Scythian landraces, though they have probably also been affected by Ukrainian and Russian hemp cultivation.
+Around 440 BCE, the Greek traveller and scholar Herodotus travelled to the coastal settlement of Olbia, nearby Crimea.
+He recorded how the Scythians cultivated Cannabis, wove it into fine textiles, and smoked it at funeral rituals.
+Wild-type southern Crimean populations are likely descended from multipurpose Scythian domesticates (“landraces“), though they have probably also been affected by Ukrainian and Russian hemp cultivation.

 12 seeds, 5 seeds